 Baccarat is a casino table game shrouded in ritual.
 It has the image of an exclusive game for players with deep pockets and/or a licence to kill.
 However, most casinos have it, and especially online, it can be played for small bets too.

 The most widely available version of baccarat is punto banco.
 There are two main betting options: Player and Banker.
-Your objective is to guess which hand is going to win.
+These are just names of the two different hands that play against each other.
+They have nothing to do with you playing against the dealer.
+You can bet on either one, and your objective is to guess which hand is going to win.
 Apart from this, you don't make any decisions.